How to Deal with Exam Stress

 Try integrating tips one, two and three by downloading a meditation app which is designed to help you sleep.
 Relish the benefits and show your friends how to deal with exam stress like a pro!

 4. Eat the Right Foods

 You don’t need to read these tips to know that eating pizza every day won’t help you get the most from your brain when revising for your GCSEs.
 Following a healthy diet and avoiding stimulants such as coffee, will be beneficial for all areas of your life.

 We recommend eating dark chocolate which fights the stress hormone cortisol and releases endorphins which act as a natural stress fighter.
 Green tea is also known for having a relaxing effect on the body.
 Eating the mandatory dosage of fruit and vegetables is also a good idea if you’re serious about reducing your stress levels, and eating fish with high levels of Omega 3, such as sardines, mackerel, herrings, and salmon, is said to boost your brain power.

 5. Get Organised

-The sense of calm you feel when you are properly organised to study encourages a positive and productive atmosphere.
+The sense of calm you feel when you are properly organised to study contributes to a positive and productive atmosphere.
 However, being organised is about much more than lining up your coloured highlighters!

 Building a personal revision timetable can help you add structure to your learning.
 Outlining short-term goals that you are regularly hitting will boost your study motivation and help you build a foundation for success.
 Getting into a productive study routine is a good way to avoid experiencing exam stress.
 The earlier you start, the better outcome you’re likely to have, but it’s never too late to get organised.